-So, thinking about legacy needs to be sown into the beginning of any coalition, not thought about half way through.
+Thinking about legacy needs to be sown into the beginning of any coalition, not thought about half way through.
 It requires decisions about priorities - what do you want to leave behind?
-In this programme we were focused on enabling partners and grantees to develop skills, knowledge and capacity to scrutinise democracy.
-Beyond our overall sense of priorities, as soon as we became more specific about what sustainable benefits were needed in a place, SOAS tried to be responsive to partners and grantees.
+In this programme we were focused on enabling partners and grantees to develop skills, knowledge and capacity to scrutinise democracy or investigate how the practice of democracy is experienced by different groups.
+Beyond our overall sense of priorities, as soon as we became more specific about what sustainable benefits were needed in a place, SOAS and partners tried to be responsive to grantees.
 It was our responsibility to create the communication channels to find out - and keep finding out - what legacy would be beneficial (and to whom), how it could be created and sustained, and who should do what?

 You have to think about legacy from the beginning, but creating a sustainable legacy of benefits requires a flexible approach so that you can respond to changing and individual needs as the programme progresses.
-One Ethiopian grantee recently summarised his experience of this programme, indicating that we developed the capacity to enable learning:
+One Ethiopian grantee recently summarised his experience of this programme (nicknamed P4P - parliaments for people), indicating that we developed the capacity to enable learning: